 Your office provided us with electronic copies of the existing structural drawings that were available of the McCloskey building.
 The drawings included the 1936 original structure and the 1988 additions.
 A full set of the existing architectural and structural drawings for the original building were prepared by S. W. Haynes & Asso.
 Architects and were dated January 10, 1936.
 A portion of the architectural drawings and a full set of the structural drawings for the 1988 additions were prepared by Harvey and Tracy Consulting Engineers and were dated February 29, 1988.
 There were no existing drawings available for the 1952 and 1990's additions.
-The original building is a two-story structure with a first-floor concrete slab-on-grade.
+The original building is a two- story structure with a full basement.
+The remainder of the building (previous additions)